Gouravpundir/job_portal/README.md

 "experience": "entry",
 }
 ]
+"\n\n"
 # Application
 {
   "jobId": "63c2781f1778588a2e19502f",
     "name": "Ram",
     "email": "ram123@example.com",
     "resume": "https://example.com/resume.pdf",
     "coverLetter": "# Cover Letter\n\nI am writing to apply for the position of Software Developer at your company.
-I have 5 years of experience in the field and am confident that I would be a valuable asset to your team."
+I have 5 years of "\n\n" experience in the field and am confident that I would be a valuable asset to your team."
 }

-Response
+# Response

 {
     "status": true,